Find Grad Schools

 117 Yearly Graduations

 The University of Montana is the 20th most popular school in the nation for students seeking a graduate certificate in health professions.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,352 per year, while in-state graduate students, on average, pay $4,932 per year.
-The health professions program at The University of Montana awarded 117 graduate certificates during the 2020-2021 school year.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $5,515 per year, while in-state graduate students, on average, pay $5,166 per year.
+During the most recent year for which we have data, 117 people received their graduate certificate in health professions from UM.
+About 65% of this group were women, and 62% were students from an underrepresented racial-ethnic group.

 Health Professions Majors to Study